-Montreal, Friday, May 27, 2022 – The JM Canada Foundation is pleased to award the 2022 Choquette-Symcox Prize to pianist Élisabeth Pion.
-The artist was awarded a $6,000 scholarship for excellence.
+Montreal, Friday, April 18, 2023 – The JM Canada Foundation is pleased to award the 2023 Choquette-Symcox Award to violinist Yu Kai Sun.
+The artist has been awarded a $6,000 scholarship for excellence.

-Each year, the Fondation JM Canada and Jeunesses Musicales Canada choose, at their discretion, the winner of the award, which aims to support a young Quebec musician in his or her career development.
+Each year, the JM Canada Foundation and Jeunesses Musicales Canada choose, at their discretion, the winner of the award, which aims to support a young Quebec musician in his or her career development.

 About the Choquette-Symcox Award

-Created in 2010 at the initiative of Messrs.
-Fernand Choquette and Peter Symcox, the Choquette-Symcox Award is presented each year to support the talent and virtuosity of a young Quebec musician with a developing career.
+Created in 2010 by Fernand Choquette and Peter Symcox, the Choquette-Symcox Award is given each year to support the talent and virtuosity of a young Quebec musician in his or her career development.

 – 30 –